Section 8 of 9

 It’s tall up there and there’s not much to hang onto.
 We’ve talked about making a sign: “this bar, two drink maximum.”
 But watching the sunset from the top of the van is one of those things that genuinely doesn’t get old, and we love the deck.

-We have an Owl Vans spare tire carrier on the rear door with an integrated ladder — that’s how you get up to the roof.
+We have an Owl Vans tire carrier on the rear door with an integrated ladder, which is how you get up to the roof.
 Some people put a side ladder on the van, which is reasonable too.
 We went with rear-integrated partly because it’s less immediately obvious that you can climb it.
 Not actually more secure, just slightly less of an invitation.

 Suspension and tires

-Done by Wilderness Vans in Lethbridge — a full custom van shop close to Calgary that also handles upgrades and accessories.
-They installed the Van Compass Topo Stage 4 kit: new front springs and spacers, extra rear leaf pack, adjustable rear shocks, roughly two inch lift.
+Ours were done by Wilderness Vans in Lethbridge, a full custom van shop close to Calgary that also handles upgrades and accessories.
+They installed the Van Compass Topo Stage 4 kit — new front springs and spacers, extra rear leaf pack, adjustable rear shocks, roughly two inch lift.

 The handling difference is noticeable in a way we didn’t expect.
 Body roll is essentially gone.
 We didn’t think the stock handling was particularly bad before, but handling is something I think about a lot less nowadays.